Push notification for OTP

 Citrix Gateway supports push notifications for OTP.
 Users do not have to manually enter the OTP received on their registered devices to log in to Citrix Gateway.
 Admins can configure Citrix Gateway such that login notifications are sent to users’ registered devices using push notification services.
 When users receive the notification, they have to simply tap Allow on the notification to log in to Citrix Gateway.
 When gateway receives acknowledgment from the user, it identifies source of the request, and sends response to that browser connection.

 If the notification response is not received within the timeout period (30 seconds), users are redirected to the Citrix Gateway login page.
 The users can then enter the OTP manually or click Resend Notification to receive the notification again on the registered device.

 Admins can make push notification authentication as the default authentication by using the login schemas created for push notification.

-Important: Push notification feature is available with a Citrix ADC Platinum edition license.
+Push notification feature is available with a Citrix ADC Premium edition license.